S3 method for class 'timeDate'

 Generic functions to extract properties of "timeDate"

-are generics from base R,
+objects. julian and months are generics from base R,

-is a generic defined in this package.
+while atoms is a generic defined in this package.

-extracts the number of days since origin
+julian extracts the number of days since origin (can be

-fractional), see also julian
+fractional), see also julian.

-extracts the calendar atoms from a "timeDate"
+atoms extracts the calendar atoms from a "timeDate"

 object, i.e., the year, month, day, and optionally, hour, minute and